I am an assistant professor in the Department of Family and Consumer Studies at the University of Utah.

 Find my curriculum vitae here.
 Feel free to get in touch with me at: viv [dot] das [at] utah [dot] edu

-Through these investigations, I seek to generate insights that inform policy decisions and enhance the quality of life for individuals and families.
+My research investigates how factors at the individual, household, and structural levels influence behavior, as well as perceptions of hardship and well-being.
+I seek to generate insights that can inform policy decisions and improve the quality of life for individuals and households.

 I am passionate about translating complex academic concepts into accessible insights.
 I create educational content on data literacy, data analysis, applied causal inference, human behavior, and well-being.